Narendra Bhati

-Narendra Bhati (born 1959) is a political leader of Bharatiya Janta Party from Uttar Pradesh, India, and representing Uttar Pradesh Legislative Council as a MLC in Uttar Pradesh and chair of UP State Agro Industrial Corporation Limited.
+Narendra Singh Bhati (born 1959) is a political leader of Bharatiya Janta Party from Uttar Pradesh, India, and representing Uttar Pradesh Legislative Council as a MLC in Uttar Pradesh and chair of UP State Agro Industrial Corporation Limited.

 Early life

 Born in 1958 in Bodaki village, Dadri, Gautam Budh Nagar, Bhati completed his intermediate class from Mihir Bhoj Inter College in 1977.
 He quickly rose through political ranks by becoming block Pramukh from Dadri in 1980.
 Three years later, he joined Lok Dal and won the assembly elections from Sikandrabad constituency in 1989, 1991 and 1996.

 He has started his political career as a member of the Youth Congress in 1975 from Dadri block.

 Positions held

+Narendra Singh Bhati lost the Sikandrabad Assembly seat in 1993, 2002 and 2007 election.
+Bhati also lost the 2009 and 2014 Lok Sabha election from Gautam Buddha Nagar seat.